Upcoming Issue — Volume 19.2

 John F. Butler, PhD

 The term ‘Festschrift’ is a German word meaning a collection of writings published to honor a scholar.
-In this instance, this Festschrift honors Dr. Papero’s fifty years of association with the Bowen Center of the Study of the Family.
+In this instance, this Festschrift honors Dr. Papero’s fifty years of association with the Bowen Center of the Study of the Family through a collection of tributes written by his colleagues.
+Watch an interview with Dan by faculty member Elayne Chou in which he discusses his career and writings.

 FACULTY CASE CONFERENCE: Presentation of a faculty clinical case, followed by a discussion with faculty members of the Bowen Center.